 1. Meet with a SRJC Counselor to determine appropriate SSU coursework in which to enroll.

 2. Consult the SSU Schedule of Classes for SSU section information.

-5. You will not be charged the SSU per unit for the course, but will pay a $10 administrative fee and a $16 program fee for a total of $26.
-The SSU Admissions office will notify you when you are successfully enrolled.
+6. You will not be charged the SSU per unit for the course, but will pay fees as listed on the SSU website listed above in item 5.
+The SSU Records office will notify you when you are successfully enrolled.

 SSU (home campus) to SRJC (host campus)

 1. Do not register yourself in the SRJC class that you wish to take.
 If you register yourself in the class, you forfeit the ability to use the Cross Enrollment Program.

 2. Complete the SRJC online application for the appropriate semester at https://admissions.santarosa.edu/apply